 Today Sue Scheff is listed as one of Microsoft’s Key Influencers for Family Online Safety, a published author, Huffington Post and Psychology Today contributor, listed as one of Twitters top Parenting Experts followed on Twitter, a contributor for many reputable online publications including DrGreene.com, StopMedicineAbuse, YourTeenMagazine, Education.com and many more.
 She has also been featured on many media outlets including Anderson Cooper, Dr. Phil, Rachael Ray, Katie Couric, 20/20 ABC News, CNN, BBC, Lifetime and more.

 Use your keystrokes wisely.
 Digital literacy will determine your future.

-Sue Scheff’s latest book, Shame Nation: The Global Epidemic of Online Hate is already listed a must read.
+Sue Scheff’s latest book, Shame Nation: Choosing Kindness and Compassion in an Age of Cruelty and Trolling is already listed a must read.
 This book is full of resources, real-life stories, over a dozen of renown experts and contributors in the fields of psychology, legal, crisis management and online reputation management — as well as so much more as it pertains to digital disasters.
 Order wherever books are sold.